MongoDB Utilities¶

 files are binary data, and the .json

 or any preferred method.
-To perform restores both bson
+Both bson

 and json